CodeLover254/ElevatorSimulator/ReadMe.md

 # Elevator Simulator

 The Elevator Simulator is an application built to simulate scheduling and dispatch of elevators in a building.
 With this application, your can can explore the intricacies of elevator management, and view how elevators efficiently respond to calls, optimize routes, and handle varying traffic demands.
-In order to efficiently select the most suitable elevator, the simulator utilizes a custom algorithm that takes three main factors into consideration namely;
+In order to efficiently select the most suitable elevator, the simulator utilizes a custom algorithm that calculates an elevator's availability score taking three main factors into consideration namely;

 * Distance from the elevator requester.
 * Current direction the elevator is taking.